Custom MIM Material Development Starts with Feasibility Review Before Tooling

 Is custom MIM feedstock suitable for small-volume projects?

 Usually not.
-True custom feedstock work is more suitable when the project has clear performance requirements, sufficient production value, and enough budget and time for validation.
+Supplier-supported custom feedstock work is more suitable when the project has clear performance requirements, sufficient production value, and enough budget and time for formulation and downstream validation.
 For small-volume prototype projects, standard MIM materials or alternative manufacturing routes may be more practical.

 Should we choose a custom material before checking standard MIM materials?